TgCatUB/catuserbot/README.md

-# CAT USERBOT
+# SONIC CAT USERBOT

 ### The Easy Way to deploy the bot
-Get APP ID and API HASH from [HERE](https://my.telegram.org) and BOT TOKEN from [Bot Father](https://t.me/botfather) and then Generate stringsession by clicking on run.on.repl.it button below and then click on deploy to heroku .
-Before clicking on deploy to heroku just click on fork and star just below
+1. Get APP ID and API HASH from [HERE](https://my.telegram.org) and BOT TOKEN from [Bot Father](https://t.me/botfather)
+2. Generate stringsession by clicking on run.on.repl.it button below and then click on deploy to heroku .
+Note : Before clicking on deploy to heroku just click on fork and star just below

 [![Get string session](https://repl.it/badge/github/sandy1709/sandeep1709)](https://generatestringsession.sandeep1709.repl.run/)